Last Updated on December 8, 2022 by Suzy

 Please follow this link for my review – Castle Rising Castle, Norfolk, One of The Finest 12th Century Castles.

 It’s an English heritage-owned site approx. 15 minutes drive from Hunstanton.
 We spent about an hour there and it was a fun castle to explore.

 Playground at Sandringham

 We drove to Sandringham (approx. 10 minutes drive from Hunstanton).
-We were hoping to see a sneak peak of the house but it could not be seen from the car park.
-There is a free to use adventure playground near the also free to park in car park.
+We were hoping to see a sneak peek of the house but it could not be seen from the car park.
+There is a free-to-use adventure playground near the main car park.
 There’s plenty to explore for the kids.
 Jamie had a great time and even braved the zip wire.
-The sculpture trail is also free.
+There is a charge to park.

 Rainbow Park Fairground Hunstanton Seafront

-This is just a short walk from Searles leisure, although we did take the car and pay to park opposite.
-There’s plenty of rides to choose from for young and old.
-Prices range from £2 – £3.
+This is just a short walk from Searles Leisure, although we did take the car and pay to park opposite.
+There are plenty of rides to choose from for young and old.

 Please follow this link – 15 Things To Do in and Near Hunstanton, Norfolk, Family friendly – for a more in-depth post about things to do in Hunstanton and the local area.